biocuration/isb-website/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.5 =
+* Updated the minimum requirements for PHP to 5.6 since it was causing a curl_reset() error in the Google API Client library.

+= 1.1.4 =
+* Made some changes to only include the Google API Client library and PHPMailer when needed.

+= 1.1.3 =
+* Updated the Google API Client library to version 2.2.0.
+* Updated the PHPMailer library to version 5.2.24.
+This release contains a security fix for XSS vulnerability CVE-2017-11503.

+= 1.1.2 =
+* Removed the "Basic Setup Instructions" section from the settings page.
+Full setup instructions are now available on the documentation page.

 = 1.1.1 =
 * Updated the PHPMailer library to version 5.2.22.
 This release contains a critical security fix for CVE-2017-5223.